 How much do solar panels cost in Seattle?

-As of the end of 2016, the average cost of solar panels in Seattle was $3.54 per watt.
+As of the beginning of 2017, the average cost of solar panels in Seattle was $3.54 per watt.
 Since the mean system size in the U.S. is 5 kilowatts (5,000 watts), that means the average price of a solar system in Seattle, WA is $17,700 before incentives.

 When you consider that this price does not even include the significant ITC discount (30% off the system cost), it’s already evident that Seattle has some very attractive prices for solar.
 However, when you compare Seattle’s solar market to the rest of the state, the value is even more staggering.
 Thanks to strong competition among installers and a pro-renewables culture, Seattle’s market shines above the rest of the Evergreen State.